Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/playbooks/founder-legal-framework.md

 #### Current Ownership Structure

-SkyMirror maintains a founder-led ownership structure that ensures strategic continuity and aligned decision-making.
+Skymirror maintains a founder-led ownership structure that ensures strategic continuity and aligned decision-making.
 The company is majority-owned by the founding team, with equity pools reserved for employees and strategic advisors.

 | Shareholder | Type | Role |
 |-------------|------|------|